 I bet you just skipped down to this section.
-If so, I can’t blame you.
-It is the most important question, and I am glad you asked!
+If so, I can't blame you.
+It's the most important question, and I am glad you asked!
 Coincidentally enough, we actually have address standardization software you can use to find your own USPS standardized address!

 In the address standardization rules section of this article, we mentioned that standardization puts your address in a standard form that is recognized by the United States Postal Service.
 What address standardization doesn't do is it doesn't check to ensure that the address is actually valid.
 However, our software both standardizes and validates addresses.
 Just give a quick clickity-click here, pop in your address, and you will have your standardized and validated address in a few seconds.

 Our software can standardize and validate addresses from multiple databases making many additional scrubbing processes obsolete.
-Whether you are standardizing for a sql database or need a Python, Java SDK, or other API solutions; we can help you.
+Whether you're standardizing for a SQL database or need a Python, Java SDK, or other API solutions; we can help you.

 Standardization for Project Managers and Database Administrators

-Now, your company wants to send catalogs to their top 50,000 customers.
+Now, your company wants to send catalogs to its top 50,000 customers.

 You could be facing a number of problems in trying to accomplish this.
 The first issue is that each of these platforms holds address data in different formats.
-One of these databases might standardize every address, while the others might not.
+One of these might be a fully standardized address database that needs no additional effort, while the others might need a lot of work.
 One might break address components down into 7 different fields, while the other databases might put the full address into a single field.
 Another issue is that your customers might exist simultaneously in more than one database because they have purchased from you on multiple platforms.

 So, how can you ensure you aren't sending multiple catalogs to a single address?
 What about wasting money by sending mail to invalid addresses?
 You can eliminate this waste by doing some data cleansing (scrubbing) in your databases.
 For mailing addresses, this consists of three steps.